zerodevapp/plugin-examples/README.md

 # Session Key Examples

 Examples of using session keys.
+Please refer to [this doc](https://docs.zerodev.app/use-wallets/use-session-keys) to learn more about session keys.

 ## Setup